alx741/yesod.vim/README.md

 * Jump to handler files from declared routes
 * Jump to and Create i18n messages
 * Create new handlers for routes under the cursor while in `config/routes`
+* Touch files with altered TH and Static resources dependencies

 **Note:** This plugin *does not* add syntax for *shakesperean templates*, there is another plugin that does: